 Donald has moderated and lectured at many legal education courses on legal ethics, arbitration, mediation, and special education law.
 He has authored articles on these subjects and has provided the media interviews as a legal specialist in forensic medicine.
 Currently he is on the faculty of a local university providing instruction in criminal law and criminal justice.

 Who's Who in American Law has listed his professional achievements.
-Donald was named a Super Lawyer in School and Education Law by Philadelphia Magazine.
+Donald was named in the area of School and Education Law by Philadelphia Magazine.
 Donald has been certified as a FINRA arbitrator.
 The Pennsylvania Attorney General appointed him as a Deputy Attorney General, and he served in their Tort Litigation Section for his experience as a litigator.

 Guided by his vision, the law firm's clients include parents of children along the autism spectrum, including aspergers, as well as several other learning differences such as ADHD, PDD, and ODD.
 His commercial litigation clients include other law firms throughout the U.S. and small businesses around the world.
 As Pennsylvania is the birthplace of special education law stemming from the cases arising out of Pennhurst, If those Pennhurst children were alive today, we would hope that they would choose our law firm.
 His experience in special education started when he was a boy growing up in Philadelphia, as he read to mentally challenged children in the Wynnefield Institute for Exceptional Children.
 Now as a parent of children with special needs, he combines his experiences to help other parents and their children through the legal obstacles that they encounter.